jvh/univestment/README.md

 Please see README.md in `front_end` for information on front-end usage.

 We are using the Adzuna API in order to access current property listings.
 An example of the Adzuna API is as follows: `https://api.adzuna.com/v1/api/property/gb/search/1/?app_id=INSERT_APP_ID&app_key=INSERT_APP_KEY&category=for-sale&results_per_page=10&where=SO173RZ`

-## Extensions

-Using news sources to further aid estimation of future trends